zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 so in the target task we have this Q-value table for the agent already, and no need to train from the scratch.

-Therefore we need less training time and less training data for the target task.
+Therefore we need less training time and less training data since we have Q-value table.
+In the target domain, our task essentially change from training from scrach to adapting previous knowledgage.
-And this allows achieve a good result at early training stage.
+And this allows us to achieve a good result at early training stage.
 We can train further to improve the performance.